petabook/cloudposse-ref-arch/docs/howto-localstack.md

 Now run `aws sts get-caller-identity` and verify that it's SuperAdmin.

 ### Proceed with the Usual Cold Start
+Say a short prayer, cross your fingers, and then knock on wood three times.

 ```
 atmos workflow vendor -f baseline
 atmos workflow init/tfstate -f baseline